shantdashjian/pollyglot-page/README.md

 3. Add AI-generated images.

 ## Challenges and Learning Points:
-1. Vite requires environment variables to be prefixed with `VITE_` and imported using `import.meta.env.VITE_API KEY`.
-2. Use React's `useRef` to focus on an element.
+1. Use React's `useRef` to focus on an element.

 <hr>